The Hermaphrodite: Plot introduction

 Laurence narrates the story.
 Though Laurence is intersex and as a child displays normative gender characteristics of both sexes, his unsettled father, Paternus, decides to raise Laurence as a male.
-Sent away college, he excels in his studies, particularly in writing poetry that inflames the passions of an older widow, Emma.
+Sent away to college, he excels in his studies, particularly in writing poetry that inflames the passions of an older widow, Emma.
 Laurence is not attracted to her and displays asexual tendencies.
 On the night of his graduation, Emma professes her love for him.
 When informed that Laurence is intersex, she goes into a deep state of shock and soon dies.

 Laurence reacts with great emotion and returns home to his cold father.
 Paternus now displays how Laurence's condition repulses him and expresses his regret that Laurence will never father a male heir.
 He offers Laurence his inheritance in a premature bulk sum, if he will agree to allow Paternus to disown him.
 Laurence vehemently rejects the offer, instead offering the money to his younger (and gender-neutral) brother, Phil, in the hope that his brother will share the estate with him upon their father's death.

 At one point Laurence hears two men compare him to the "lovely hermaphrodite" in the sculpture collection of the Villa Borghese, the Sleeping Hermaphroditus.

 Laurence (also called Laurent) lives most of his life as a man and then spends a period living as a woman.
 Both men and women fall in love with him and he responds to both.
 He explains how he has chosen to favor men or women: "When I wished to trifle, I preferred the latter.
 When I wished to reason gravely, I chose the former."

 At the end of the story the secret is discovered, and some friends discuss the nature of Laurence's sexuality.
 Their observations are reflective of nineteenth-century views of gender.

 A male friend Berto observes, "I recognize nothing distinctly feminine in the intellectual nature of Laurent, ... he is sometimes poetical and rhapsodical, but he reasons severely and logically, even as a man--he has moreover stern notions of duty which bend and fashion his life, instead of living fashioned by it, as is the case with women."

 A female friend Briseida says, "I recognize in Laurent much that is strictly feminine, ... and in the name of the female sex, I claim her as one of us.
 Her modesty, her purity, her tenderness of heart belong only to woman ....
 It is true that she can reason better than most women, yet is she most herself when she feels, when she follows that instinctive, undoubting sense of inner truths which is only given to women and to angels."

 A physician ("the Medicus"), as well as Berto and Briseida, also describe Laurence in terms of a unified gender: